kaztakata/celonis-hacks/content/posts/2021-09-11-use-bind-function-to-enable-multiple-domain-table.md

 tags: ['PQL','Process Analytics','Pull Up Function','Variant Explorer']
 ---

 Variant Explorer is the major Celonis Analytical view to find process pattern by GUI operation.
 Of course I used it many times and enjoyed it at first, and found that I had a lot of effort to filter on and off to observe process.
-Today I would like to create collective list of variant to see major process KPI's.
+Today I would like to create collective list of variant to see major process KPI.
 Also I would like to show you `BIND` function that is difficult to understand but quite convenient if you know it.

 Today's output report image is below.
 My goal is to calculate case count of variant by vendor (`EKKO.LIFNR`) in P2P process.
 Also I would like to cacululate case coverage and ranking (index order) of variant by vendor as Variant Explorer.
 Finally I used it to find vendor list that does not use Purchase Requisition (starts from Purchase Order) in its major pattern (> 20%).